sehaj2k1/Degrees/README.md

 # Degrees
 This code calculates the difference of degrees between two movie actors.
-It can be extended to trace the coronavirus cases too.
+It reads data from a csv file, whose both small and large test versions have been attached for convenience.